-3-16-18 Septic Stories - A Swipe at Wipes
+4-6-2-12 Taking a Swipe at Wipes

 The first time I ever heard of "flushable wipes" was many years ago when a resident called the board of health to discuss their septic problems in a relatively young septic system.
-This should not have been happening; so, they were understandably upset.
-Before beginning the costly replacement of the leaching area, everyone agreed on one thing: let's find out what went wrong, so that the problem is not repeated.
-We looked at water records (Water use that exceeds the design of the system can flood it, sending it into hydraulic failure.) and asking lots of questions about garbage disposal, grease, and pumping records, among other factors.
-It was what the septic pumper found that was deemed to be the culprit.
+This should not have been happening; so, they were, understandably upset.
+Before beginning the costly replacement of the leaching area, everyone was in agreement on one thing: let's find out what went wrong, so that the problem is not repeated.
+After looking at water records (Water use that exceeds the design of the system can flood it, sending it into hydraulic failure.) and asking lots of questions about garbage disposal, grease, and pumping records, among other factors, it was what the septic pumper found that was deemed to be at least one evident culprit.

 When the system was backing up and breaking out in the yard, the owners called their septic pumping company to clean the tank, hoping for an answer.
 The answer was a shock to the owners.
 They were using a type of wipe touted as flushable and the mother greatly appreciated this product as an assistant to toilet training.
-After all, the package said, "flushable"; so, what was the problem?
+After all, the package said, "flushable"; so what was the problem?
 The problem was that there they sat in the septic tank, not breaking down as toilet paper does.
-They floated along and would get stuck on the filter that sits in the outlet pipe from the tank.
+They floated along and got stuck on the filter that sits in the outlet pipe from the tank.
 These filters had been in use for only a few years and they were celebrated as being the savior of the most expensive part of a septic system: the leaching area.
-But now we were seeing the weakest link; some people didn't understand the existence of and purpose of the filter.
+But now we were seeing the weakest link; if people didn't understand the existence of and purpose of the filter and allowed objects to clog or block it.
 Or, in this case, if there was no filter, the wipes floated out to the leaching area, clogging and choking it to death.
-That wipe problem was in Halifax.